The Future of MaxLeafSoft

 I am an old fart that's been working with DOS and Windows since the early 90s and I personally don't care for UWP.
 It's fine but it doesn't seem as performant as WinForms.

-I personally don't see the reason to complete with Apple to try to make Windows look like OSX.
+I personally don't see the reason to compete with Apple to try to make Windows look like OSX.
 I've never been a fan of the Mac OS and one thing I've always liked about Windows is it never fooled around with being beautiful.
 It just was.

 With UWP it feels like Microsoft is emulating Apple, though, and people seem to be happy to go along with it.
 That's fine, and it's not like I'm not going to use an app because it's UWP but by the same token, sometimes UWP apps are very pokey.